This content mentions anxiety and trauma, which some people may find triggering.

 Notes to editors

-The poll of 1000 adults in Scotland aged 18 and over was carried out by Opinium between 7 to 14 November 2022.
-Figures are weighted to be representative of all adults in Scotland.
+The poll of 3000 UK adults aged 18 and over was carried out by Opinium between 7 to 14 November 2022.
+Figures are weighted to be representative of all UK adults.

 About the Mental Health Foundation

-- The Mental Health Foundation is the home of Mental Health Awareness Week.
+- The Mental Health Foundation has been the home of Mental Health Awareness Week since 2001.

 - Our vision is for good mental health for all.